wschreyer/PENTrack/README.md

 External libraries
 -----------

-### Numerical recipes

-To compile the code, you need to copy some files from [Numerical Recipes] (http://www.nr.com) (v3.00 to v3.04 should work fine) into the /nr/ directory:
-* nr3.h (main header, one minor modification needed, patch file is provided)
-* interp_1d.h (cubic spline interpolation)
-* interp_linear.h (linear interpolation)
-* interp_2d.h (bicubic interpolation, some modifications needed, patch file is provided)
-* odeint.h (ODE integration main header, one minor midification needed, patch file is provided)
-* stepper.h (ODE integration step control
-* stepperdopr853.h (8th order Runge Kutta method)

-Patch files can be applied by executing:
-`patch originalheader.h patchfile.diff`

-You may have to change the nr file format from DOS/MAC to UNIX text file format by executing:
-`dos2unix originalheader.h`

-Numerical Recipes forces us to put almost all code into header files, which makes it less easy to read but it also avoids duplicate work in code- and header-files.

 ### CGAL

 The [Computational Geometry Algorithms Library](http://www.cgal.org/) is used to detect collisions of particle tracks with the experiment geometry defined by triangle meshes using AABB trees.